mosabami/modernize-app-ai-ready/exercises/ex-2/6-split-microservices.md

 The Contoso Hotel legacy app is monolithic.
 That is, front-end components and back-end components are deployed as a single unit.
 Mololithic apps don’t scale very well.
 Contoso wants to ensure that the app scales to meet expected increases in demand.

-Please note that there are many ways to split your appication into Microservices.
+Please note that there are many ways to split your application into Microservices.
 In this workshop, we are only going to be splitting the app into a frontend service and a backend service for simplicity.
 This will allow us to add a 3rd service that will add new features, in this case, AI features to the application.
 For more information about splitting applications into Microservices, check out [Migrate a monolithic application to microservices using domain-driven design](https://learn.microsoft.com/en-us/azure/architecture/microservices/migrate-monolith).
 For a comprehensive guide on building microservices, check out the [Microservices architecture design](https://learn.microsoft.com/en-us/azure/architecture/microservices/) guides.

 ## Description